 During the session, students and Writing Specialists realized that the focus should be on something else.

-The focus shifted naturally as the session progressed while Students and Writing Specialists focused on what they perceived to be of most significance.
+The focus shifted naturally as the session progressed while students and Writing Specialists focused on what they perceived to be of most significance.

 Students did not really know what to work on, so Writing Specialists advised students to focus on what they perceived to be most important.